brianyu28/specifications/runoff/runoff.md

 One possibility is that there's a tie for who should get eliminated.
 We can handle that scenario by saying all candidates who are tied for last place will be eliminated.
 If every remaining candidate has the exact same number of votes, though, eliminating the tied last place candidates means eliminating everyone!
 So in that case, we'll have to be careful not to eliminate everyone, and just declare the election a tie between all remaining candidates.

-Some instant runoff elections don't require voters to rank all of their preferences — so there might be five candidates in an eletcion, but a voter might only choose two.
+Some instant runoff elections don't require voters to rank all of their preferences — so there might be five candidates in an election, but a voter might only choose two.
 For this problem's purposes, though, we'll ignore that particular corner case, and assume that all voters will rank all of the candidates in their preferred order.

 Sounds a bit more complicated than a plurality vote, doesn't it?
 But it arguably has the benefit of being an election system where the winner of the election more accurately represents the preferences of the voters.